 Continuing along the theme of frictionless sharing and collaboration, corporate subscribers can now integrate FT content into Microsoft Teams.
 The integration with Teams allows users to facilitate remote discussions and use the FT as a reference point for new ideas or potential risks.

-FT Board Director is an example of a newly-launched FT Community and offers members the latest intelligence for corporate boards, virtual events and practical peer-to-peer networking.
+FT Board Network is an example of a newly-launched FT Community and offers members the latest intelligence for corporate boards, virtual events and practical peer-to-peer networking.

 Members receive weekly email briefings with news and resources for boards and the option to attend regular virtual events where world-class speakers discuss future challenges and opportunities.
 In addition to attending events, members can take part in ‘Chatham House style’ virtual discussions where members share experience, expertise and solutions with other board members.